navillasa/multi-cloud-llm-router/blog/multi-cloud-llm-router-journey.md

 After successfully running a self-hosted mini LLM (gpt4all-j) on Hetzner, I found myself hungry for a bigger challenge.
 I wanted to combine several of my interests and learning goals into one ambitious project: running Kubernetes across all three major cloud providers, gaining more hands-on experience with ArgoCD, diving deeper into LLM hosting, and finally getting to work with Pulumi and Go (my absolute favorite programming language).

-What started as a learning exercise became a production-ready, cost-optimized multi-cloud LLM router that automatically distributes requests to the cheapest available cluster across AWS, GCP, and Azure.
+What started as a learning exercise is evolving into an ambitious multi-cloud LLM router that will automatically distribute requests to the cheapest available cluster across AWS, GCP, and Azure.
+Currently, I have the router working locally and the AWS infrastructure fully provisioned, with the remaining cloud deployments and full multi-cloud integration as the next major milestone.

 ## The Problem: LLM Cost Optimization at Scale